jhomola/jhomola.github.io/research.md

 Homola, Jonathan, Jon C. Rogowski, Betsy Sinclair, Michelle Torres, and Patrick D. Tucker.
 Through the Ideology of the Beholder: Partisan Perceptions and Polarization Among the Mass Public. [[Abstract]](http://jhomola.com/abstracts#ideology)

 Homola, Jonathan.
 Individual Minister Survival of Women and Men in a Multilevel Context. *Work in progress*.

+Torres, Michelle, and Jonathan Homola.
+The Shades and Shapes of the Pink Wave: Visual Perspectives of the Women's March. *Work in progress*.